Best CDN 2022

 This is why you need a content delivery network (CDN).
 A CDN helps optimize your website’s performance – and hence boost its speed – by reducing latency.
 This is accomplished by shortening the distance for a requested content to reach the user, resulting in quicker loading times.

-There are many content delivery network companies today, each offering a different value proposition, so choosing the best CDN for your blog or e-commerce site takes a little bit of work.
-Some CDNs are absolutely free, such as those for WordPress.
+There are many content delivery network companies today, each offering a different value proposition, so choosing the best content delivery network for your blog or e-commerce site takes a little bit of work.
+Some CDNs are free, such as those for WordPress.
 Examples are Sucuri, KeyCDN, Amazon CloudFront, Rackspace, CDN77, Photon by Jetpack, SwarmCDN, jsDelivr, and Coral CDN.
 Other CDN service providers offer free trials (for example, 30 days), like CDN77, KeyCDN, MetaCDN, MaxCDN (now StackPath), and BelugaCDN.

 There are also CDNs with free plans that give you the option to shift to a paid or pro plan if you want more bandwidth and other features, including MaxCDN, Google Cloud CDN, Microsoft Azure CDN, Amazon CloudFront, and BelugaCDN.